crs4/virtuoso-uid/README.md

   graph: 'http://wwwexample.org/myGraph', // The graph where insert the new ID
   prefix: 'http://dbpedia.org/resource/', // The prefix
-  alphabet : 'abcdeABCDE', // The set of chars used to create the code length : 10 // the code length
+  alphabet : 'abcdeABCDE', // The set of chars used to create the code idLength : 10 // the code length
 }
 ```